My goal is to make the buying and selling process as easy as possible. Talking is free and there's zero obligation! Call or text with questions.

 * Remember, there’s no “right” time to buy, just as there’s no perfect time to sell.
 If you find a home now, don’t try to second-guess interest rates or the housing market by waiting longer — you risk losing out on the home of your dreams and a great home won’t stay on the market long.

 * Negotiation is definitely a part of the real estate process, but trying to “win” by getting an extra-low price or by refusing to budge on your offer may cost you the home you love.
-Put yourself in the seller's shoes - when selling YOUR home, of course you hope to sell for maximum value.
+Put yourself in the seller's shoes - when selling YOUR home, of course you'll hope to sell for maximum value.

 * I will be happy to provide a free market analysis at obligation to you before listing your home for sale.
+I'll show you recent sale prices of similar homes in your area so you can compare.

 * Consider getting a home inspection of your own before you put it on the market.
 Most buyers will get a home inspection so it's best to go ahead and repair known issues before your home is listed for sale.
 This helps streamline your "To Do" list and makes for fewer surprises later.